 - International activity

-Research, training, and/or education carried out in cooperation with international counterparts either overseas or in the U.S. using virtual technologies.
+Research, training, and/or education carried out in cooperation with international counterparts.

 - Investigator